schwa/SwiftNodeEditor/README.md

 # SwiftNodeEditor

-A package of SwiftUI code for making mode editors
+A package of SwiftUI code for making node editors
 ## Screenshot

 <!-- ![Screenshot 1](Documentation/Screenshot%201.png) -->